 There is also the danger of companies which sell toxic products, and then greenwash their activities with social branding or a sustainability brand.

-For example, the electric car sector with their so-called zero-emission initiatives are not exactly zero-emission.
+For example, the electric car sector with their so-called zero-emission initiatives is not exactly zero-emission.

 Electric cars change the geolocation of the places getting polluted – from major cities to rural areas.
 This trend will continue at least until the sustainability of electricity itself grows through solar, wind and other renewable sources of energy.

 As far as socially responsible companies go, if you are working on your business’ social message, you’re in good company.

 By providing scores for products, this website endeavours to educate people about the kinds of products they’re purchasing and whether the businesses are committed to producing healthier and socially responsible goods.

 Get on board the social branding movement, and no doubt you’ll see a boost in employee morale, increase in sales and a smile on your face!